 However, in respect of inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to Article 71(a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
 If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.

-The Government of Canada shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Canada.
+Norway shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Norway.

 Conduct and visits of inspectors